JeremyRand/namecoin.org/_posts/2021-05-31-transaction-queue-for-namecoin-core.md

 1. Keep a list of transactions we'd like to broadcast
 2. Each block, try to broadcast everything
-3. Remove everything that made it into the mmepool
+3. Remove everything that made it into the mempool

 The initial plan was to have a very baroque API, where users could enter transactions and have them broadcast either when a name reached a certain age or when a transaction had a certain height.
-However, *after already having implemented all this*, it was realized that Bitcoin's existing locking facilities could already cover our needs, and so I took it out.
+The reason for this was was that the transaction queue API was first implemented in Electrum-NMC, which doesn't allow you to check whether a transaction is valid without leaking it to the server. *After already having implemented all this*, it was realized that Bitcoin's existing locking facilities could already cover our needs for Bitcoin Core, and so I took it out.
 Wasting the effort was a bummer, but you can't be sentimental like that.
 In the end it made for a better API and cleaner code.
 Such is life.

 The API for the transaction queue is thus very simple: